 The best way to Use Turmeric for Depression & Anxiety

-Ensure you get enough turmeric in your diet by eating food that contains turmeric.
+Ensure you get enough turmeric in your diet by eating food that contains turmeric or trying some anti-inflammatory turmeric recipes.
 Fortunately, there are many great recipes out there that include this spice as an ingredient—from curries to soups!
 If you don’t want to cook up any dishes yourself but still want a good dose of turmeric daily, try adding ground turmeric powder into smoothies or yogurt!

 You can also see the following alternative to ensure turmeric curcumin in your diet: